ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### C. Deactivate the Document type

-The System allows Zonal Admin to deactivate the document type, which are already deactivated due to any reasons.
+The System allows Zonal Admin to deactivate the document type, which are already active.
 The Zonal Admin selects the document type and the all the document type of that zone are displayed.
-The Zonal Admin can select one active document type or multiple active document type at a time then selects the Deactivate option.
+The Zonal Admin can select one active document type or multiple active document types at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected document type(s), and the system provides a notification.

 #### D. Map/un-Map-Re-map Document Type to Document Category